 The Battle of Sculeni took place in 1821.
 June 29, 1821.

-Who won the Battle of Sculeni?
+What was the outcome of the Battle of Sculeni?

 The Ottoman Empire were victorious against the Greek Rebels.